-A guide to visiting Barcelona
+A Guide to Visiting Barcelona

 What’s the best area?
 Well, I’ve stayed at an Airbnb walking distance to Sagrada Familia as well as a hostel in the historic center of Vila de Gràcia and I have to say, I much preferred this area.
-Gràcia, a less touristy neighborhood is a low-key district of organic grocers, hip co-working spaces and artist studios.
+Vila de Gràcia, a less touristy neighborhood is a low-key district of organic grocers, hip co-working spaces and artist studios.

-places to visit
+places to visit in barcelona

 things to add to your list